cdperry/EntJavaIndividualProject/README.md

 ## Problem Statement

-At this point the problem is that I don't have a project idea yet.
-I'm thinking about maybe trying to build a web application that will assist with home brewing.
-It could help store, retrieve and modify recipes.
-It could also contain equipment profiles (kettles, fermenters, etc) and maybe provide tools for common brewing calculations.
+Home brewers face a common issue.
+They're inspired to create a recipe which might originate on a notepad or the back of a bar napkin.
+The recipe is then created over a weekend and some notes are scribbled on some scrap paper in the garage.
+This project will involve building a web application that will assist with home brewing.
+It will help store, retrieve and modify recipes.
+It will also contain equipment profiles (kettles, fermenters, etc) and will provide tools for common brewing calculations.

-The project needs to include a web service but at this point I'm not sure what I'd integrate.
-Maybe something not terribly exciting like getting weather information for the brew day so I can adjust whether or not I could brew outdoors or indoors?
+As far as web service integration goes I plan ot utilize existing brewing ingredient databases that are made accessible from the web.

-Maybe I can use this somehow?
+Potential web services include:
 - [openbeer.db](http://openbeer.github.io)
 - [brewerydb.com](http://www.brewerydb.com)

 Possible ideas for team project integration?
--
+- TBD

 UI templates
 - [DesignModo.com](http://designmodo.com/flat#buy)